IBM/appsody-sample-quote-app/README.md

 While the containerized application is running you can edit the application and your changes will be reflected in the running container.
 You can test this by editing the app.js module and changing the message returned by the default endpoint.
 Watch the `appsody run` console session for the application to restart.
-Then refresh your browser window and you will see the new message.
+Then re-enter `http://localhost:3000` in your browser and you will see the new message.

 We're going to replace the starter code with the insurance quote frontend application.
 First you must edit the package.json file and add the following dependencies: